 Assign this as a reading to your class

 Assign just this concept, or entire chapters to your class for free.
 You will be able to see and track your students' reading progress.

-	Lendees are charged a high fee for every $100 on a check., Payday loan establishments are not supervised by a national banking regulatory agency., Payday loan establishments do not have a full banking license., and Lendees run the risk of getting into a cycle of debt by taking out multiple high-interest loans.
+Payday loan establishments are not supervised by a national banking regulatory agency., Payday loan establishments do not have a full banking license., Lendees run the risk of getting into a cycle of debt by taking out multiple high-interest loans., or Lendees are charged a high fee for every $100 on a check.